TheVladimirPopa/MolSim/CONTRIBUTING.md

 ## Git workflow

-1. Make a new branch from master branch
+1. Make a new branch from master branch (See branch types style guide)
     ```
     $ git checkout master
     $ git pull